-Confluera launches industry first Cloud eXtended Detection and Response solution.
-Read Here.
+Confluera Announces Enhancements to Cloud eXtended Detection and Response Solution ─ Read Here.

 Rewatching Catch Me If You Can Through The Lens of Modern Cybersecurity